RESOStandards/reso-certification-help/docs/recipients.md

 # Web API Report
 All MLS providers are required to obtain the Web API Core Endorsement prior to that of the Data Dictionary.

-Selecting **Review and Approve** for Web **API Core 2.0.0** allows you to view your high level certification information including your Organization Name and Vendor Name.
+Selecting **Review and Approve** for **Web API Core 2.0.0** allows you to view your high-level certification information, including your Organization Name and Vendor Name.
 If any of this information is incorrect, please contact RESO at certification@reso.org.

 _[Web API Report]_